hibernate/query-validator/README.md

 If the query validator doesn't run, please ensure that:

-- Eclipse itself is running on JDK 8.
+- Eclipse itself is running on a compatible JDK.
-- Your project is set up to compile with a JDK 8-compatible compiler, and the compiler compliance level is set to 1.8.
+- Your project is set up to compile with a compatible Java compiler, and the compiler compliance level is set to at least 1.8.

 ## Compatibility